Life expectancy: More than 10 years

 What do French bulldogs eat?

-The best way to keep a bulldog healthy is to ensure they eat a balanced diet, which can be obtained through high-quality dry food (try Royal Canin's specialist mix).
-Give them about one-and-a-half cups spread over two or three feedings (depending on whether they're an adult or puppy), and they'll get all the nutrients they need, from carbs and vitamins to minerals, proteins, and fiber.
+You'll want to give your Frenchie about one-and-a-half cups of food spread over two or three feedings (depending on whether they're an adult or puppy), and they'll get all the nutrients they need, from carbs and vitamins to minerals, proteins, and fiber.

-Consider grain free dog food if you want to reduce flatulence and steer clear of foods that are high in fat as well as cooked bones and table scraps.
-Ensure any treats are given in moderation, and keep Frenchies refreshed with plenty of fresh water.
-The important thing to remember is not to over-feed.
-French bulldogs gain weight easily, and this is detrimental to their health.
+Consider grain free dog food if you want to reduce flatulence and steer clear of foods that are high in fat, as well as cooked bones and table scraps.
+Ensure any treats are given in moderation (remember, obesity can be a problem for this breed), and keep Frenchies refreshed with plenty of water.

 Royal Canin French Bulldog Adult Dry Dog Food (opens in new tab)